Next to heating and cooling, water heating is typically the largest energy user in the home.

 - Always consult a contractor when considering a tankless water heater installation.

 - Low-interest financing may be available for the installation of energy-efficient water heating systems.

 - Read our tips on selecting a qualified plumbing and heating contractor.

 Where can I get more information about water heaters?

 - Department of Energy - Energy Efficiency and Renewable Energy at www.eere.energy.gov *

 Where can I buy Energy Star products

-- Click here to visit Energy Star store locator
+- Visit the Energy Star store locator*